 Observe the following mink nerves of the Brachial Plexus: Musculocutaneous

 nerve, Radial nerve, Median nerve, Ulnar nerve.
 Mink arm nerves.

-Exercise 22: Complete the exercises on Two-Point Threshold, Testing
+Exercise 22: Complete Activity 2 on Two-Point Threshold, Activity 3 on Testing

 Exercise 24: Complete the visual experiments, Activities 1-7.
 This includes: Demonstrating blind spot, Determining near point of accommodation, Visual acuity with Snellen eye chart, Testing for astigmatism, Testing for color blindness with Ishihara color plates, Testing for depth perception, Photopupillary reflex, Accommodation pupillary reflex, and Convergence reflex.

 Exercise 25: Complete all of the hearing laboratory tests in Activity 4, [excluding audiometry].
 This includes: Acuity test, Sound localization, Frequency range of hearing, Weber test, and Rinne test.

 OLFACTION & TASTE: